Are you interested in a standing desk? Maybe your workplace is offering standing desks for everyone in the office?

 If you’re reading this and thinking that it’s time to ditch the idea of a standing desk because prolonged standing can cause varicose veins; what about sitting?
 Can sitting cause varicose veins or spider veins?

-Sitting actually forces your body to work harder to move blood to your heart, which decreases circulation to the rest of the body, including your legs.
+Sitting forces your body to work harder to move blood to your heart, which decreases circulation to the rest of the body, including your legs.

 What’s the difference between spider veins and varicose veins?